Daniel Kandi

-Daniel Kandi (born 29 November 1983) is a Danish trance producer and DJ currently living in Aalborg.
-Kandi entered the trance scene with the release of "Breathe" in 2006, on the successful Anjunabeats label.
+Daniel Kandi (born 29 November 1983) is a Danish trance producer and DJ currently living in Aalborg, Denmark.
+Kandi entered the trance scene with the release of "Breathe" in 2006, on the highly successful Anjunabeats label.
 In 2010, he was ranked #77 in DJ Magazine's Top 100 DJ Poll.
 He is also an amateur snooker player.

 Biography

 Musical career

 Daniel Kandi began producing trance music in 2000 under the name DJ Mendoza.
 He was a member of the Danish music community then known as MyMusic (now known as BandBase), where he published his music.
 In 2003, he formed the duo Duval and Mundo with another member of the community, Anders Duvald Mikkelsen (also known as Stalker).
 They released their first single as Aurelius, titled "Sorrow", with Jamie P. and vocals by David Hughes, in September 2005 on the Dutch label Intrenze.

 From 2004 to 2007, Daniel Kandi worked with A&R and executive producer Fritz Niko in two projects called Weekend Wonderz and Hit'n'Run, remixing for both Danish and international artists like Infernal, Inez, TV-2, Bent Fabric, Christine Milton and Terri Walker.
 They have been nominated three times at the Danish DeeJay Awards in the category "Danish Remix of the Year"; in 2006 for their remix of "Stronger" by singer Inez and their remix of "Alt det" by rapper Mortito, and in 2007 for their remix of "Ten Miles" by the dance act Infernal.

 In 2006, Kandi produced a track called "Breathe", which was signed to the British trance label Anjunabeats in June 2006, as his first solo release.
 It was included as the final track in the compilation Anjunabeats Volume Four.
 The follow-up EP "Child / Nova" was released in January 2007, and both tracks were featured on the compilation Anjunabeats Worldwide 01.
 Kandi's third release, on Anjunabeats, on 2 July 2007, was "Make Me Believe / I Found The Way".
 Furthermore, "Make Me Believe" was featured on the compilation series entitled Anjunabeats Volume Five mixed by Above & Beyond.